kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 ```

 - The `typing-extensions` library backports types that are introduced only in later versions of Python (e.g. `Protocol`
-  which was introduced in Python 3.8) so that they can be used as early as Python 3.6.
+  which was introduced in Python 3.8) so that they can be used in earlier Python versions.

 ```python
 from typing_extensions import Protocol